Signal representation and orthogonality

 3. Click on Plot button to visualize the plot in the figure

 The plot is obtained and it represents the product of two complex exponentials with the specified parameters.
 The figure is divided into 2 subplots.
 The first one represents the real part of the signal and the second part represents the imaginary part of the signal.
 The areas are shaded using different colors.
-The areas above the x-axis (positive integrals) are shaded with one color and the areas below the x-axis (negative integrals) are shaded with another color.
+The area above the x-axis (positive integrals) are shaded orange and the area below the x-axis (negative integrals) are shaded blue.

 This coloring helps visualize the areas (integrals) that cancel each other out during a complete integration, which may result in a 0 integral or not, which determines the orthogonality between the signals.